mebobby2/haskell-projects/README.md

 As a rule of thumb, you can replace any call of the form ```liftMn f x1 x2 ... xn``` by return ```f `ap` x1 `ap` x2 `ap` ... `ap` xn```.
 The ability to do so will play an important role in other important Haskell type class, ```Applicative```.

+## Concurrent code

+The Par monad enables you to make explicit which parts of your code would benefit from being run in parallel.
+The model supported by Par allows you to write code using both the futures model and the dataflow parallelism approach.
+Then, a scheduler takes care of running your code using parallel threads.
+Par is a very powerful abstraction, because you don’t need to take care of managing creation and destruction of threads: just let the library do what it does.

+In some cases, though, several parallel tasks need to share resources in a way not expressible using Par.
+For example, several threads, may access the database at the same time.
+In those scenarios, ensuring that the resources are accessed concurrently in the right way is essential.
+Haskell features Software Transactional Memory as the way to control this behavior, using the idea of transactions brought from database systems.

+Finally, you may want to split the computation between several nodes that are distributed across a network.
+Cloud Haskell is appropriate in that situation.
+The Cloud Haskell package uses the Actor model for communication between nodes and enables sending and receiving both data and code.

+### Parallelism, Concurrency, Distribution

+Concurrency is a programming model where the computation is designed as several, mostly independent, threads of control.
+The system may either interweave the computations or run them in parallel, but in any case the illusion is that all of them work asynchronously.
+One archetypal example of a concurrent application is a web server: many clients request services at the same time, and from the programmers’ point of view, each of these requests is independent and happens asynchronously.
+In most cases, those threads need access to some shared resource.
+At this point, one has to ensure that concurrent access does not leave the system in an inconsistent way.
+For that purpose, many programming techniques have been developed, including locks, semaphores, or channels.
+In the case of Haskell, a model called Software Transactional Memory (STM).

+Parallelism, on the other hand, refers to a way of executing code in more than one computer core at once.
+Concurrent tasks are often run in parallel to achieve much better performance.
+Haskell has the perfect fit for parallelism: pure computations can’t interfere with each other, and their data dependencies are completely explicit.
+The Par monad, which shall be introduced later, follows this line of thought and enables parallelism for tasks.

+In many cases, the confusion between parallelism and concurrency comes from languages with side effects.
+In languages such as Java or C, any piece of code may access and change global state.
+For that reason, any amount of parallelism must also take care of the access to those shared resources and thus is required of the techniques of concurrent programming.
+You cannot really separate both of them in that context.

+Parallel programming is usually associated with running tasks in different cores (microprocessors or GPUs) in the same computer system.
+But the work can also be split between different computers that communicate across a network.
+In that case one speaks about distributed programming.
+Since each of the actors in the system is independent from any other, coordination of tasks must happen in a different way to one-system parallel programming.
+Furthermore, communication through a network imposes constraints in case of failure or big latency.
+For all these reasons, distributed programming needs other techniques.
+In Haskell the distributed-process package provides a distributed programming environment.
+This package is part of the Cloud Haskell project, and it’s heavily influenced by the Erlang programming language.
+In particular, it uses Erlang’s actor model to orchestrate the interactions between different systems in the network.

 # Book source code

 https://github.com/apress/beg-haskell